stellar-deprecated/docs/guides/issuing-assets.md

 ## Creating a New Asset Type

 To issue or create a new type of asset, all you need to do is choose a code.
-It can be any combination of up to 12 letters or numbers, but you should use the appropriate [ISO 4217 code][ISO 4217]  or [ISIN] for national currencies or securities.
+It can be any combination of up to 12 letters or numbers, but you should use the appropriate [ISO 4217 code][ISO 4217] (e.g. `USD` for US dollars)  or [ISIN] for national currencies or securities.
 Once you’ve chosen a code, you can begin paying people using that asset code.
 You don’t need to do anything to declare your asset on the network.

 However, other people can’t receive your asset until they’ve chosen to trust it.
 Because a Stellar asset is really a credit, you should trust that the issuer can redeem that credit if necessary later on.
 You might not want to trust your neighbor to issue orange assets if they don’t even have an orange tree, for example.